Notification of results will be sent out to current applicants in February.

 The UMAPS Program brings early career faculty from African universities to Ann Arbor, Michigan.
 Scholars are paired with a faculty collaborator during their stay and have full access to the University of Michigan's (U-M) resources to further their work on a research project, an academic degree, publications, grant proposal, or other relevant activity.
 The program supports the development of the next generation of African scholars by integrating them into international academic networks, and promotes U-M’s international commitment to research and teaching collaborations across diverse disciplines, from engineering to literature to economics.

 Starting in 2020, the program will host two cohorts per year (August through December, and January through May).
 Applicants will have the opportunity to indicate their preference for a particular cohort during the application process.

-Since 2009, the UMAPS Program has hosted scholars from Ghana, South Africa, Liberia, Uganda, Ethiopia, Cameroon, Democratic Republic of the Congo, Tanzania, Gabon, and Nigeria, representing a wide range of disciplines that closely align with the following initiatives:
+Since 2009, the UMAPS Program has hosted scholars from Ghana, South Africa, Liberia, Uganda, Ethiopia, Nigeria, Cameroon, Democratic Republic of the Congo, Tanzania, Gabon, and Zambia representing a wide range of disciplines that closely align with the following initiatives: